giovannipaganini95/meta-oses/README.md

 This overlay is inteded to add a virtual PPG Sensor, implemented directly as a Linux Kernel Module, and a simple HeartBeat Monitor app, that relies on the first one.
 It should works on OpenEmbedded/Yocto distributions and layer stacks.
 In particular, it was entirely devoloped and tested on Yocto, with raspberrypi3 and quemuarm as targets.

 The **PPG Kernel Module** provides the standard Linux open, close and read Kernel Module functionalities, while the write is disabled.
-More information and details about it can be found [here](https://github.com/giovannipaganini95/meta-oses).
+More information and details about it can be found [here](https://github.com/giovannipaganini95/meta-oses/blob/main/recipes-assignment/myppg/README.md).

 The **Heartbeat Monitor Application**, instead, is implemented in C++ and prints to the console the mean bbp rate, with a timing of about 41s.
-It based on the producer/consumer pattern and it is designed to be modular with respect to the time intervals and buffer dimensions, in order to be easily extended or ported to other devices.
-More detailed information about the program structure can be found [here](https://github.com/giovannipaganini95/meta-oses).
+It is based on the producer/consumer pattern and it is designed to be modular with respect to the time intervals and buffer dimensions, in order to be easily extended or ported to other devices.
+More detailed information about the program structure can be found [here](https://github.com/giovannipaganini95/meta-oses/blob/main/recipes-assignment/myheartbeat/README.md).

 ## Dependencies

 This layer depends on:

-* URI: git://git.yoctoproject.org/poky
+* URI: <git://git.yoctoproject.org/poky>
   * branch: dunfell
   * revision: HEAD